Eilif-Aune/eurojackpot-cv/README.md

 ## Draw Order Recovery

-The key insight: balls are added to the tube one at a time during the draw.
-By tracking when each cluster position becomes "stably filled," we can infer the order of arrival.
+The trick is that balls arrive in the tube one at a time during the draw.
+If you can detect when each tube position first gets stably filled, you know the order they arrived in.

 ```python
 def recover_draw_order(video_path, fasit):